|T: (613) 231-8286

 Melinda Andrews is an associate lawyer with Davidson Houle Allen LLP.

 She provides a full range of services, including general corporate advice to condominium corporations, financing and secured transactions, and building deficiency litigation.
 Melinda maintains a detail oriented approach to the practice of law while ensuring effective and client-focused advocacy.
-She has appeared before the Superior Court of Justice, Provincial Offences Court, and Small Claims Court.
+She has appeared before the Ontario Court of Appeal, Superior Court of Justice, Provincial Offences Court, and Small Claims Court.

 Melinda received her J.D. from the University of Ottawa.
 During law school, she worked as the research assistant to the Dean of the Faculty of Law at the University of Waikato, New Zealand, updating and rewriting a book chapter on constitutional law.
 Melinda also interned at the Specific Claims Tribunal in Ottawa for two years, providing assistance to the adjudicative branch.
 In her last year, Melinda participated in the Kawaskimhon National Aboriginal Moot.